MobileTeleSystems/horizon/README.rst

 * Allow users to save and fetch *HWM* (High Water Mark) items.
 These are ``name+type+value`` triples with few optional fields (``description``, ``entity``, ``expression``).
 * Avoid confusion between different user's data by separating HWMs to different *namespaces*.
 HWMs is created within namespace, each ``namespace name`` + ``HWM name`` is unique.
 * Allow users to get HWM change history, to determine who and when changed a specific HWM value and other fields.
+* Provide a robust role based access control model to define and enforce permissions within the service.
+This ensures that user interactions with ``HWMs`` and ``Namespaces`` are governed by their assigned roles.

 Non-goals
 ---------